grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -memberlist.compression-enabled
 [compression_enabled: <boolean> | default = true]

+# (advanced) Controls whether to enforce encryption for incoming and outgoing
+# gossip.
+Used for upshifting from unencrypted to encrypted gossip on a running
+# cluster.
+# CLI flag: -memberlist.verify-secret-enabled
+[verify_secret_enabled: <boolean> | default = true]

 # Gossip address to advertise to other members in the cluster.
 Used for NAT
 # traversal.
 # CLI flag: -memberlist.advertise-addr